Reagan National Airport celebrates opening of new TSA checkpoints

 Reagan National Airport checkpoints to open next month, bringing faster screening times to new concourse

-Travelers who arrive at the airport will be directed from the ticketing level for screening to one of two new 50,000-square-foot buildings across from Terminals B and C. Travelers without checked bags or luggage — or who are flying on American Airlines or Delta Air Lines, which will have check-in areas in the new security buildings — can access the area directly from the parking garage or Metro station.
+Travelers who arrive at the airport are now directed from the ticketing level for screening to one of two new 50,000-square-foot buildings across from Terminals B and C. Travelers without checked bags or luggage — or who are flying on American Airlines or Delta Air Lines, which will have check-in areas in the new security buildings — can access the area directly from the parking garage or Metro station.

-The opening of the checkpoints will mean the end of a maze of queues that made navigating National Hall, or even making a purchase at the airport’s Dunkin’ shop, a challenge in pre-pandemic times, when security lines routinely spilled into walkways.
+The opening of the checkpoints means the end of a maze of queues that made navigating National Hall, or even making a purchase at the airport’s Dunkin’ shop, a challenge in pre-pandemic times, when security lines routinely spilled into walkways.
 Such was often the case at an airport that routinely saw more than 23 million passengers move through its gates, even though it was designed to accommodate 15 million.

 “This is the first time this airport will have a purpose-built space for security,” said Ron Mildiner, the TSA’s deputy federal security director at National Airport, who worked with airport officials on the design of the new spaces.